TO KNOW, LOVE, FOLLOW JESUS

 One of the major opportunities we have for meeting is the time following the Sung Eucharist on a Sunday.
 It is a time to ‘catch up’ with people that we may not have seen for a while, and to welcome any new members of the congregation.

 We include children’s activities as part of normal worship at St Wulfran’s, with books and toys at the front of the church for young children who find being in a church service rather long!
 The First Sunday Eucharists are a little more informal.
 Our Sunday School, ‘Little Fishes’, meets in the Church Room 10.00 – 10.45.am on other Sundays, joining the rest of the congregation for a blessing at the altar during the administration of Holy Communion.
 Further details may be found on the Children, page along with photographs from previous events, such as the Easter egg hunt.

 For the Friends Lunch Club and the monthly morning Bible Study, contact Rea Hollis (01273 304486) for more information.

 Look at our Events page as well for more details.

 We have a safeguarding policy in place for children and vulnerable adults.

 Learn and Grow

-There is a friendly and informal Bible Study group, held in the home of a congregation member and meeting on the first Monday in the month at 10 am.
+There is a friendly and informal Bible Study group, held in the home of a congregation member and meeting on the second Monday in the month at 10 am.

 We read and discuss chosen passages from the Bible, and coffee and biscuits follow this.

 For more information and details of the next meeting telephone Rea Hollis on 01273 304346

 We run study groups during Advent and Lent every year and we have a programme of retreats and Quiet Days.
 For information, see ‘Events’